sunshinehealthstudios/changelog/_posts/2020-04-28-fitness-sales-and-fixes.md

 Newbies.
 It can be found pinned to the top of the Community page.
 We're also fixing a few bugs, updating some code for stability improvements, and made changes to allow for our new Thank You Sale promotion.
-Lastly, new users get a few new options to help the join relevant groups and to invite their friends in an easier way to join them.
+Lastly, new users get a few new options to help them join relevant groups and to invite their friends to join them.

 ## Details